How to Guide Children’s Behaviour in a Positive Way

 What Is An Example Of Positive Child Guidance?

-An example of positive child guidance is praising good behavior, such as saying, “Great job sharing your toys with others!”
+An example of positive child guidance looks like this: “Great job sharing your toys with others.”
+This tells your child which action helped and why it matters.

 Conclusion